Coronavirus Disease 2019 (COVID-19)

 The State of New Hampshire (NH) is taking steps to reopen the economy in a smart, phased approach that is supported by facts, science, and data.
 For NH’s most recent guidance, visit their website.

 With Governor Sununu’s Stay at Home 2.0 guidelines for NH to slowly reopen in a safe way and the announcement of the Safer at Home Advisory, it is important for our community to realize the potential risks of leaving their home and how they can continue to take precautions everyday to slow the spread of COVID-19.
-As there is no way too ensure zero risk of infection, we ask that you continue to stay home unless you need to access essential needs, including going to the grocery store, picking up medications, receiving necessary medical care, caring for a loved one, or going to an essential job.
 If you do leave your home, please keep a distance of 6 feet between yourself and others, wash your hands often, and wear a face covering to protect others from your respiratory droplets.
 We know this journey has not been easy, but we need to take action in order to keep our community safe.
 Remember, we are all healthier at home.

 What You Need To Know